Our Mission

 HIGO Ministries, Inc. is a faith-based, charitable, and educational nonprofit organization committed to helping formerly incarcerated men and women successfully transition back into society.
 We also support those who are struggling to stay on the right path, including individuals overcoming drug and alcohol addiction.

 At H.I.G.O MINISTRIES, INC, we are rooted in spiritual healing.
 We don't just help people reenter society—we help them rediscover their identity in Christ.
-Explore our services and how we contribute to your spiritual growth and well-being.

-• Community & Peer Mentorship
+Community and Peer Mentorship

 AA (Alcoholics Anonymous) and NA (Narcotics Anonymous) meetings are peer-led support groups designed to help individuals recover from addiction through shared experience, accountability, and spiritual growth